ucdavisdatalab/workshop_intro_to_sql/README.md

 ### Fix Mistakes with UPDATE
 Now you might have noticed that our new table *principals_movies* has some funny characters.
 The IMDB database uses the characters *\n* instead of *NULL* or *NA*.
 The good news is that we can fix this fairly easily, but we need to be careful.
 It's challenging to undo something in a database so we want to be sure we're doing it right.

-First, I write some *SELECT* statements to make sure I know how to get the records I want:
+First, I construct a *SELECT* statement to make sure I know how to get the records I want to update:

 ```
 SELECT * FROM  principals_movies